Infrastructure-AsCode/aks-101/labs/lab-13/readme.md

   desiredReplicas: 1
 ```

-Observe the HPA status changes at the left window.
+Observe how HPA status is changing at the left window.

 ```bash
 kubectl get hpa -w